So you’ve set a date for a Safe Zone Project train-the-trainer visit. Hooray!

 We both travel often, so there is no guarantee where we will be flying from or heading after our visit.

-Our preference is to book our own flights, but if you’d like to here is some info.
+Our preference is to book our own flights, but if you’d like to book flights or estimate travel costs here is some info.

-Our ideal room is one that can have all the desks and chairs in this style of arrangement.
+Our ideal room is one that can have all the tables (must be rectangular) and chairs in this style of arrangement.
 (Note: don’t set up exactly that many chairs; just do the number of chairs for the expected number of people in the room, in that shape.)

 Having wall space to hang up flip chart paper is also a necessity.